vanHeemstraSystems/workflow-management/README.md

 - Email Address / Username: = Use the value of PGADMIN_DEFAULT_EMAIL_DEV/PROD as specified in the .env file
 - Password: Use the value of PGADMIN_DEFAULT_PASSWORD_DEV/PROD as specified in the .env file

+Inside pgAdmin register a new Server using the following credentials:

+From the menu choose File > Register Server > Connection:

+- Host name/address: localhost
+- Port: Use the value of port as specified in the docker-compose file
+- Maintenance database: postgres
+- Username: Use the value of POSTGRES_USERNAME_DEV/PROD as specified in .env file
+- Password: Use the value of POSTGRES_PASSWORD_DEV/PROD as specified in .env file

 **NOTE**: When you try to login to PostgreSQL database via **Adminer**, use the following credentials:

 - System: PostgreSQL